 One last note… The 2013 Limited Edition Silver Proof Set included a small piece a paper along with a standard Certificate of Authenticity.
 It noted that any gray smudges on the sleeve or box can be wiped clean easily with a soft dry cloth or tissue, adding that it was not a defect and the "product does not need to be returned for replacement for this condition."

-*This article originally listed 48,111 for sales of the set.
-It was changed to 48,074 based on updated sales figures provided by the U.S. Mint on May 12, 2014.
+*This article originally listed set sales at 48,111.
+It was changed to 47,971 based on final U.S. Mint sales figures (unaudited).